idaholab/moose/modules/doc/content/getting_started/installation/clone_moose.md

 ## Cloning MOOSE

 MOOSE is hosted on [GitHub](https://github.com/idaholab/moose) and should be cloned directly from there using [git](https://git-scm.com/).
 We recommend creating a directory named projects to put all of your MOOSE related work.

-To install MOOSE run the following commands in a terminal.
+To clone MOOSE, run the following commands in a terminal:

 ```bash
 mkdir ~/projects